jpoehnelt/blog/src/posts/2023-canyons-100-miles-by-utmb-planning-splits.md

 ## Ultrasignup rating distribution :trophy:

-As everyone knows, there is some direct placement into UTMB for top finishers.
 Here is a quick graph showing all runners in the 100 mile distance bucketed by their UltraSignup rating.

 {% image src="src/images/canyons-by-utmb-ultrasignup-rating-distribution.png", alt="UltraSignup rating distribution" %}